How to Upgrade the Linux Kernel on CentOS and Rocky Linux

 yum list available --disablerepo='*' --enablerepo=elrepo-kernel

-The system should return a list of available modules.
-In the list, note the line that says kernel-lt – signifying a stable long-term support release – or kernel-ml – which indicates a mainline release, with a shorter support term but with more frequent updates.
+The system displays a list of available kernels.
+Look for entries that include either kernel-lt, which refers to a long-term support (LTS) release, or kernel-ml, which indicates a mainline release with a shorter support cycle but more frequent updates.

 Step 6: Reboot and Select the New Kernel